nerab/paradeiser/README.md

 [![Gem Version](https://badge.fury.io/rb/paradeiser.png)](http://badge.fury.io/rb/paradeiser)
 [![Build Status](https://secure.travis-ci.org/nerab/paradeiser.png?branch=master)](http://travis-ci.org/nerab/paradeiser)

   _This project is developed with the [readme-driven development](http://tom.preston-werner.com/2010/08/23/readme-driven-development.html) method.
-This file describes the functionality that is actually implemented, whereas the [VISION](VISION.md) describes the vision where the tool should go._
+This file contains the vision, whereas the [README](README.md) reflects the functionality that is actually implemented._

 Paradeiser is a command-line tool for the [Pomodoro Technique](http://www.pomodorotechnique.com/).
 It keeps track of the current pomodoro and assists the user in managing active and past pomodori:

-* Records finished pomodori
+* Records finished pomodori as well as internal and external interruptions and other events
 * Keeps track of the timer for the active pomodoro and the break
-* Provides out-of-the-box reports
+* Provides out-of-the-box reports that show details about finished pomodori
+* Shows information about breaks and interruptions

 Paradeiser itself is not concerned with the actual management of tasks.
 There are plenty of tools for that; e.g. [TaskWarrior](http://taskwarrior.org/).